 4.3.8.
 Keyboard Language

-Set the keyboard language used on the host PC connected to the imager engine to be connect.
+Set the keyboard language used on the host PC connected to the imager engine.
 Keyboard arrangement differs depending on the country or language.
 If the setting is incorrect, output will be incorrect.

 Keyboard Language Commands